GoogleCloudPlatform/community/tutorials/android-firebase-vision/index.md

 ## Step 1: Upload a file to Firebase Storage

-For this step, I just used the functionality of the sample app to accomplish what I was trying to do.
+For this step, I just used the functionality of the sample app.
 In the sample app, a service, MyUploadService, is implemented to upload a file outside of the main application thread.

 The [**uploadFromUri** function in the sample app](https://github.com/firebase/quickstart-android/blob/master/storage/app/src/main/java/com/google/firebase/quickstart/firebasestorage/MainActivity.java#L174) illustrates the bulk of the operations performed by the provided service.

-After the file is uploaded, the fileUri is passed in an Intent so that the MainActivity class can retrieve the file data.
-This is done in the sample app in the MyUploadService activity’s broadcastUploadFinished method.
-When prototyping the app, I was able to check that the storage operation was working by visiting the Firebase console for storage and seeing the uploaded
-files:

 After the file is uploaded, the __fileUri__ is passed in an **Intent** so that the **MainActivity** class can retrieve the file data.
 This is done in the sample